yhekim/Clarusway_FullStack/html-css/projects/006-team-members-page/readme.md

 >>Part-2 CSS Structure

+    - You can apply all the technologies you learn.
+(Sass, Flexbox, Grid, Bootstrap)
-	- Set a background
+	- Set a background and define font color
 	- Set container background color and margin
 	- Define others color-size-padding etc...

->Part-3 JS Structure
+>>>Part-3 JS Structure

-	- Create code for To-Do App : User should create, delete  and mark tasks as them done or undone
+	- Create code for day / night theme switch

 - Step 4: Push your application into your own public repo on Github

 - Step 5: Deploy your application on Github template to showcase your app within your team.

+## Notes

+- Pay attention to the direction of the texts in the picture.
+- Your page should be responsive web.

-<center> ⌛💪 Happy Coding  ✍ </center>
+<center> ⌛ Happy Coding  ✍ </center>